-Anatomy Trains Structural Integration features
+Anatomy Trains Structural Integration

-The Anatomy Trains is a tool which enables the Anatomy Trains Structural Integration (ATSI) practitioner to see the soft tissue connections throughout the body.
+The Anatomy Trains is a tool that enables the (ATSI) practitioner to see the soft tissue connections throughout the body.
 Anatomy Trains Structural Integration aims to integrate all these parts so we can move through life more efficiently.

 What to expect

-Structural integration has been proven to create ongoing changes for a long time after the initial 12 sessions and there have been further visual improvements in people’s posture a year or more after their initial 12 sessions.
+Structural integration has been shown to create ongoing changes for a long time after the initial 12 sessions and there have been further visual improvements in people’s posture a year or more after their initial 12 sessions.

 Pam, Shoreham “Have you ever just wished someone could take the pain away?
 After years of trying Osteopaths, Chiropractors, Doctors and various massage techniques I had pretty much decided that no one could.
 I had been told that I had a shoulder injury but found walking uncomfortable, standing for more than a few minutes almost impossible, sitting hurt as did lying down.
 I wasn’t in constant pain but it affected my life, my ability to be active and my confidence.
 When yet another therapy was suggested I was less than enthusiastic, but could this be the one that made the difference?
 Well yes, it has, and most of the work done by Andrew has been on my hips, legs and feet !!
 My appalling posture is no more, and the pain has gone, KMI Structural Integration is not always a relaxing therapy, at times I found it very challenging but the results are, for me, life-changing.
 I am not “cured” but I feel my age now, 50 instead of 90.
 What a relief!”